Updated: Jan 23

-One of my references for this item was Gretchen Rubin, who said, “The moderate forty-minute work-out I do several times a week is better than the rigorous work-out I never do.”
-I thought that encapsulated this idea really well.
+I love this quote.
 It’s not so much about lowering your standards, it’s about being realistic in a way that takes some pressure off.
 You do not need the pressure of doing things perfectly.
 Most times, as my Grammy used to say, done is better than perfect.

 No. 6: Limit media

 We have more access to media than we need.
 Musician and neurology researcher Daniel Levitin states that in 2017 we each took in five times as much information every day as we did in 1987.
 Five times.
 We also take in as much information in a day as our forebears just 200 years ago absorbed in their lives.
 Sit with that for a hot sec.

 I’m not here to tell you that our extraordinary access to media is a bad thing.
 The problem though - the thing that creates stress in our lives - is when our use of media is not deliberate.